dstaszak/arXiv-Astrophysics-Parser/README.md

 ## Synopsis

-Program parses the new astrophysics papers of the day and sends out a summary email to the list defined in the code (searching for key words in the title/abstract).
+Program parses the new astrophysics papers of the day and sends out a summary email to a mailing list.
+The titles and abstracts in the papers are parsed from html and the program searches for key words in the title/abstract.
-This is tuned for papers of interest to VHE (Very High Energy, VHE: >100GeV) and HE (High Energy, HE: >1GeV) gamma-ray astrophysics community but could be easily adapted to search for other specialties/interests.
+The keywords chosen here are tuned for papers of interest to the VHE (Very High Energy, VHE: >100GeV) and HE (High Energy, HE: >1GeV) gamma-ray astrophysics community.
+This could be easily adapted to search for other specialties/interests by substituting different word combinations.

 ## Installation

 Code was written and runs with Python 2.6-2.7, untested in other versions.
-The sript, parseArchiveAndSendEmail.py, is the meat of the program.
-I previously simply set it to run as a cronjob on a local linux server.
+This can be run as simply as 'python parseArchiveAndSendEmail.py', however I suggest setting it run as a cronjob on your local machine.

 ## Output

-Email will show up with a title such as:
+Email will show up with a timestamped subject line.

       VHE/HE Papers for 2016-08-27

-and contents formatted like so...
+Email contents are formatted to fit within the default width in most modern email clients:

     ----- 20 Papers Related to VHE/HE Gamma-Ray Science 2015-08-27 -----